ajaymenon0/ajm0-gatsby-blog/content/blog/what-in-the/index.md

 ---
 title: There and back again...
 date: "2019-03-03T12:31:05.083Z"
+description: Dinosaras is back on the blogging scene!
+Aww yass queen!!
 ---

 It has been over a couple of years since I've maintained a personal blog as such.